etoolbox.datazip.core¶

 DeprecationWarning

-will be removed in a future version, useDataZip.items()
+read_dfswill be removed in a future version, useDataZip.items().- Return type:

 collections.abc.Generator[tuple[str, pandas.DataFrame | pandas.Series]]